patrickbr/db-api-to-gtfs/README.md

 ### Method

 The script begins at seed stations (Berlin Hbf, by default) and crawls to every station reachable by trips from the seed stations.
-Trips, routes and service dates are collected on the way and finally written to the GTFS files.
+Trips, routes and service dates are collected on the way and ultimately written to the GTFS files.

 ## Flags
 See